graycodesnu/graycodesnu/README.md

 Educator, CS Hobbyist
 --------------------

-I currently hold a certificate in Full-Stack web development from Northwestern University.
+I currently hold a certificate in Full-Stack Web Development from Northwestern University.

 I have been mentoring and teaching developers of various ages for [Code Your Dreams](https://www.codeyourdreams.org) and [After School Matters](https://afterschoolmatters.org).
 I enjoy working on full-stack projects, contributing to Hack for LA, and experimenting with APIs during my free time.